RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   When the chassis seems to work well; add wheels, suspension, hydros, etc; And then test drive.
 -   When the truck is all working; do the bodywork and texture, and mark most beams as invisible (displaying too many beams has a large performance impact)

-To see a simple truck file example, see the [Step by Step Truck Construction](/vehicle-creation/making-softbodies).

 ## Is It a Truck, Plane, Train or Boat?

 Before we start, let's ask an important question: **Is it a truck, plane, train, or boat?** Or what makes a truck a truck and a plane a plane and a train a train, or a boat a boat?
 Simple: